microsoft/healthfutures-evagg/README.md

 The following steps will allow you to run a test execution of the pipeline that verifies full functionality.

-1. [Deploy an AOAI Resource](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal), [deploy a gpt-4 (or equivalent) model](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal#deploy-a-model), and optionally configure RBAC authentication (recommended)
+1. [Deploy an AOAI Resource](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal), [deploy a gpt-4 (or equivalent) model](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal#deploy-a-model), and optionally configure RBAC-based authorization (recommended)
 2. Configure your runtime environment
-  a.
-Install software pre-requisites (`git`, `make`, `jq`, `miniconda`; optionally `az cli` depending on your AOAI authentication approach)
+    1. Install software pre-requisites (`git`, `make`, `jq`, `miniconda`; optionally `az cli` depending on your AOAI authorization approach)
-  b.
-Clone this repository (`git clone https://github.com/microsoft/healthfutures-evagg && cd healthfutures-evagg`)
+    2. Clone this repository (`git clone https://github.com/microsoft/healthfutures-evagg && cd healthfutures-evagg`)
-  c.
-Build a conda environment (`conda env create -f environment.yml && conda activate evagg`)
+    3. Build a conda environment (`conda env create -f environment.yml && conda activate evagg`)
-  d.
-Install poetry dependencies (`poetry install`)
+    4. Install poetry dependencies (`poetry install`)
-  e.
-Configure `template.env` with your cloud environment settings and save as `.env`
+    5. Configure `template.env` with your cloud environment settings and save as `.env`
-3. Run the pipeline with the example configuration (`run_evagg_app lib/config/evagg_pipeline_example.yaml`) - if you are not using RBAC authentication for the AOAI resource, you will need to comment out the `token_provider` section in `lib/config/objects/llm.yaml` and `lib/config/objects/llm_cache.yaml`
+3. Run the pipeline with the example configuration (`run_evagg_app lib/config/evagg_pipeline_example.yaml`).
+If you are not using RBAC authorization for the AOAI resource, you will need to comment out the `token_provider` section in `lib/config/objects/llm.yaml` and `lib/config/objects/llm_cache.yaml`

 After pipeline execution is complete, results can be viewed in `.out/run_evagg_pipeline_example_<YYYYMMDD_HHMMSS>`